Skip to content

 4. Validation isn't optional.

 Models are trained to be about 85% correct.
 They will say "fixed" when it's broken.
 They will say "tests passed" when they didn't run.
 18% of tasks last week needed a second pass.
-If you're not validating AI output, you're not shipping code.
-You're shipping hope.
+If you're not validating AI output, you're shipping hope, not code.

 The 50 First Dates problem